-If your blood glucose levels are poorly controlled, you are more likely to develop serious gum disease and lose more teeth than non-diabetics.
+If your blood glucose levels are poorly controlled, you are more likely to develop serious gum disease and lose more teeth.
 Like all infections, serious gum disease may be a factor in causing blood sugar to rise and may make diabetes harder to control.

 Other oral problems associated to diabetes include: thrush, an infection caused by fungus that grows in the mouth, and dry mouth which can cause soreness, ulcers, infections and cavities.

 How Can I Help Prevent Dental Problems Associated with Diabetes?